War novel: World War II

 Elizabeth Bowen's The Heat of the Day (1948) is another war novel.
 However, even though events occur mainly during World War II, the violence of war is usually absent from the narration: "two years after the Blitz, Londoners, no longer traumatised by nightly raids, were growing acclimatised to ruin."
 Rather than a period of material destruction, war functions instead as a circumstance that alters normality in people's lives.
 Stella confesses to Robert: "we are friends of circumstance⎯war, this isolation, this atmosphere in which everything goes on and nothing's said."
 There are, however, some isolated passages that deal with the bombings of London:

 More experimental and unconventional American works in the post-war period included Joseph Heller's satirical Catch-22 and Thomas Pynchon's Gravity's Rainbow, an early example of postmodernism.
 Norman Mailer's The Naked and the Dead, Irwin Shaw's The Young Lions, and James Jones' The Thin Red Line, all explore the personal nature of war within the context of intense combat.

 The English Patient is a 1992 Booker Prize-winning novel by Canadian novelist Michael Ondaatje.
 The book follows four dissimilar people brought together at an Italian villa during the Italian Campaign of World War II.
 The four main characters are: an unrecognisably burned man—the titular patient, presumed to be English; his Canadian Army nurse, a Sikh British Army sapper, and a Canadian thief.
 The story occurs during the North African Campaign and is about the incremental revelations of the patient's actions prior to his injuries and the emotional effects of these revelations on the other characters.

 The decades following World War II period also saw the rise of other types of war novel.
 One is the Holocaust novel, of which Canadian A.M.
 Klein's The Second Scroll, Italian Primo Levi's If This Is a Man and If Not Now, When?, and American William Styron's Sophie's Choice are key examples.
 Another is the novel of internment or persecution (other than in the Holocaust), in which characters find themselves imprisoned or deprived of their civil rights as a direct result of war.
 An example is Joy Kogawa's Obasan, which is about Canada's deportation and internment of its citizens of Japanese descent during World War II.

 Similarly, the life story of a Ukrainian boy who is at first interned in a labour camp and then drafted to fight for Russia is depicted in UKRAINE - In the Time of War, by Sonia Campbell-Gillies.
+J.G.
+Ballard's "Empire of the Sun" recounts the story of a boy who lives with his parents in Shanghai, but is interned by Japanese forces after the Japanese attack on Pearl Harbor.
+The child matter-of-factly describes the increasing violence and horror he witnesses as the war progresses.